 DOVER'S POWDER.-To procure rest and sweating.
 To be used only as directed in this book.
-Dose: 10 to 15 grains.

 IPECACUANHA.-In acute dysentery.
-Dose: 5 to 15 grains.

-QUININE.-This should be measured out carefully in the quantities directed, kept as powder, and each mixed, just before drinking, in a glass of water.
+QUININE.-This should be measured out carefully in the quantities directed, kept as powder, and each mixed just before drinking in a glass of water.
 To be used only as directed in this book.